 The Spanish raid on Mousehole – Keigwin House

 The manor house further up the hill was the last to fall to the notorious raid by the Spanish in 1595 and a rare survivor of the raid.
 I found a brief extract here in A survey of Cornwall – notice the original spellings

 “The three & twentieth of July, 1595. soone after the Sun was risen, and had chased a fogge, which before kept the sea out of sight, 4.
 Gallies of the enemy presented themselues vpon the coast, ouer-against Mousehole, and there In a faire Bay, landed about two hundred men, pikes and shot, who foorthwith sent their forlorne hope, consisting of their basest people, vnto the stragled houses of the countrie, about halfe a mile compasse or more, by whome were burned, not only the houses they went by, but also the Parish Church of Paul, the force of the fire being such, as it vtterly ruined all the great stonie pillers thereof: others of them in that time, burned that fisher towne Mousehole, the rest marched as a gard for defence of these firers.
 The Inhabitants being feared with the Spaniards landing and burning, fled from their dwellings, and verie meanely weaponed, met with Sir Francis Godolphin on a greene, on the West side of Pensance………” An extract from Richard Carew (1555 – 1620) A survey of Cornwall

-For a more modern literature particularly if you have somebody very young to buy for look for a copy of the “Mousehole Cat” a delightful legend about the magic of a cat helping her master to save the village from starvation and still celebrated in Tom Bawcocks Eve to this day.
-I found this sweet little film to finish my blog today
+For a more modern literature particularly if you have somebody very young to buy for look for a copy of the “Mousehole Cat”.
+A delightful legend about the magic of a cat helping her master save the village from starvation.
+The event is and celebrated each year around Christmas time in Tom Bawcocks Eve.

 Continue to follow the Penwith Tour